Bearspaw South Feeder Main Improvements Project

 When does construction start?

-Construction on Stage A is expected to start in Spring 2026.
+Construction on Stage A is expected to start in Q1 2026.
 Stage B construction timing will be shared once detailed design is complete on that stage of which is expected around February 2026.

 Where can I ask questions about the project?